 The position of the card either in an upright readable position or upside down determines the meaning.
 Sometimes when the card appears upside down or reversed, the meaning is the opposite of the upright position.
 There are exceptions when the meaning isn't necessarily the opposite but simply a lesser degree of the upright meaning.

-Relationship Between the Cards and Questions
+Relationship Between Tarot Cards and Questions

 In order to learn the most from your reading, be sure to let this process play out.
-Don't try to conform the cards to the "official" meaning.
+Don't try to conform the cards to the official meaning.
 Instead, combine your own intuitive nature with the general meaning of the card, apply it to your question, and see for yourself if you can come up with a novel interpretation of both the card and your particular dilemma.